- The Hon Nat Cook

 - Freedom of information, open government and privacy

 Social inclusion for all is an ongoing priority of the South Australian Government.

 The Department of Human Services (DHS) is the lead agency responsible for promoting inclusion across all South Australian Government agencies and the wider community and has a key role in supporting independence and participation for individuals, families and communities.

 It also has a key role in strengthening communities and representing the interests of population groups such as:

-The Strategy and Engagement Directorate within Strategic Policy and Reform are responsible for the coordination and oversight of these inclusion activities across DHS and the South Australian Government.
+The Social Inclusion Directorate within Inclusion and Reform are responsible for the coordination and oversight of these inclusion activities across DHS and the South Australian Government.

 There are more than 279,000 young people aged 12 to 25 years in South Australia.

 The Government of South Australia shares a vision with young people for a South Australia that is safe, inclusive and sustainable for all young people, now and into the future.

 DHS leads the implementation of the three-year Strong Futures: SA Youth Action Plan.
 This strategy outlines the government’s commitment to ensuring young South Australians are happy and healthy, and can access opportunities to contribute to our state’s social and economic prosperity.